Vespa Serving Tuning

 Boolean, numeric, text attribute

-When selecting attribute field type, considering performance, this is a rule of thumb:
+When using the attribute field type, considering performance, this is a rule of thumb:

 1. Use boolean if a field is a boolean (max two values)